OpenLiberty/demo-devmode/README.md

 6. When you are done, press Ctrl-C in the console to terminate dev mode and stop your server.

-## VS Code extension (Currently maven only)
+## VS Code extension

+At the moment, this extension is for Maven projects only.

-The [Liberty Dev](https://marketplace.visualstudio.com/items?itemName=Open-Liberty.liberty-dev-vscode-ext) extension is an IDE specific extension for VS Code that lets you interact with dev mode through menu options as an alternative to using the console.
+The [Open Liberty Tools](https://marketplace.visualstudio.com/items?itemName=Open-Liberty.liberty-dev-vscode-ext) extension is an IDE specific extension for VS Code that lets you interact with dev mode through menu options as an alternative to using the console.

 1. In VS Code, go to the Extensions view (`View` > `Extensions`).

-2. Search for `Liberty Dev`.
+2. Search for `Open Liberty Tools`.

 3. Click `Install`.